Best Prepper Foods To Stockpile For A Future Disaster

 Imagine The Aftermath Of A Real Catastrophe…

-Imagine a man whose family lives paycheck to paycheck finds himself standing in line at the local grocery.
+He suddenly finds himself standing in line at the local grocery.

-He has maybe two days of food in the house and has to do something.
+He has maybe two days of food in the house and HAS to do something.

-A chain reaction starts, and mass looting begins, followed by men carrying the only currency still honored, firearms.
+Followed by men carrying the only currency still honored firearms.

-The store empties within hours and will not be restocked.
 Because what store owner wouldn’t board up the windows after his inventory is looted?

 Couldn’t happen, you say?

-Just look at the looting that occurred after the Rodney King trial in Los Angeles, during the power outage that swept the Northeast a few years ago, or that occurred during Hurricane Katrina.
+Just look at the looting that occurred after the Rodney King trial in Los Angeles.

 Government Shutdown